RenSilvaAU/reactnd-project-readable/frontend/README.md

 ### Post Detail View
-Modal view with details of a post, including: Title, Body, Author, timestamp (in user readable format), and vote score

-The Post Detail, Create and Edit views were implemented as modal, using Bootstrap modal
+Modal view with details of a post, including: Title, Body, Author, timestamp (in user readable format), and vote score The Post Detail, Create and Edit views were implemented as modal, using Bootstrap modal

 ### Create/Edit View
-Forms to create posts/comments or edit existing posts/comments

- Posts should display the number of comments associated with the post.
+Forms to create posts/comments or edit existing posts/comments Posts display the number of comments associated with the post.

 ## Build status